Krigo-Liu/coop_notes/Fin/Finance.md

    >
 3. Security

-   A security is a document which entitles the holder to some asset of another person.
+   A security is a document that entitles the holder to some asset of another person.
 Almost all securities can be considered an **asset of the holder** ("securitize an asset"), but not all assets are securities.

    > 4 categories:
    >